Katy Branch Library Collection

 Read a History of the Katy Branch Library from 1921 to 1981, written by Branch Librarian Judy Eckmann.

-Historical Katy: An Illustrated History by Carol Adams for more on the history of the Katy community.
+Historical Katy: An Illustrated History by Carol Adams provides further insight into the history of the Katy community.

 Many narratives written by the branch librarian or manager of Katy over the 1980s and 1990s have been preserved and digitized.
 Typically a recounting of the programs offered at the branch, meetings with community partners, and the Friends of the Katy Library, these narratives are often funny and insightful about the day-to-day struggles and joys of being a librarian.